Skip to content

 Acknowledgements

-Credit to James Pearn of Artificial Brains for the information on projects similar to OpenWorm.
+Credit to James Pearn of Artificial Brains for contributions to the early OpenWorm history.